GeoDTN/horcrux/README.md

-#This C++17 code will achieve the following requirements
+#This C++17 code will achieve the following requirements.
 ##save a file with the following steps:
 ```
 > The user selects a file from his/her filesystem